Shopping in Capena

-Although you’ll need to go to Rome to find designer shops, the village has plenty of stores for essentials, plus a newish, improved pharmacy at the start of the Via Provinciale (shown with a green cross on the map below) and on the same road there’s a post office that has been known to run out of stamps.
+Although you’ll need to go to Rome to find designer shops, the village has plenty of stores for essentials, plus a newish, improved pharmacy at the start of the Via Provinciale and on the same road there’s a post office that has been known to run out of stamps.

-The closest little supermarket for Casa Capena guests is Central Market, on Via IV Novembre, marked with a green ‘S’ on the map below.
+The closest little supermarket for Casa Capena guests is Central Market, on Via IV Novembre.
+And very good it is too, with friendly staff and competitive prices.

-Capena’s newest supermarket is the Conad ‘Margherita’ on Via Morlupo, next to Le Delizie di Tiziana (see the Eating out page and its map).
+Capena’s newest supermarket is the Conad ‘Margherita’ on Via Morlupo.
 It stocks a wonderful range of foodstuffs, and the fresh bread, cheeses and cooked meats at the delicatessen counter are a joy to behold – and even more of a joy to consume.

 An open-air market is held every Saturday.
 It’s still a real meeting point for the locals and sells a good array of fruit and vegetables, some very locally grown.
 Bargains are often available as the smaller stall-holders need to offload all their stock, particularly if they are selling very perishable fruit such as peaches.
 The market also has a stall selling olives, pulses, grains etc. that you can use as a basis for your own delicious home-cooked Italian soups and starters.
 Another stall sells cheeses, cold meats and the classic Roman porchetta — spiced suckling pig typically eaten cold in a bread roll.
 There are also several clothing, handbag and shoe stalls plus stalls selling household goods and linens.
 There are likely to be fewer stalls in August when many stall-holders are on holiday.
 A much larger market is held in nearby Fiano Romano on Wednesdays.